Microsoft has recommended a measure for effectively patching the following vulnerability:

 Exchange Server 2019

-According to Microsoft, a succesful exploitation of the vulnerability which is described by CVE-2018-8581 requires the following registry key:
+According to Microsoft, a succesful exploitation of the vulnerability which is described by CVE-2018-8581 requires DisableLoopbackCheck registry value under the following registry key:

-Removing this registry entry will render the above vulnerability unexploitable.
+Removing this registry value will render the above vulnerability unexploitable.

-To delete the above key, run a command prompt window as an administrator and type the following:
+To delete the above registry value, run a command prompt window as an administrator and type the following:

 reg delete HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa /v DisableLoopbackCheck /f